stateful/docs.runme.dev/docs/configuration.md

 Out of the box, Runme will leverage the [Guesslang](https://github.com/yoeo/guesslang) ML/AI model with a bias towards Shell to detect the languages for unidentified code blocks.

-While this works well in a lot of cases, the accuracy is nowhere near 100%!
+While this works well in a lot of cases, the accuracy is not perfect.

 </Infobox>